Krenar123/cooking_diary/README.md

 ### What is CookingDiary?

-**CookingDiary** is Rails web application using (RestAPI) methods, where people can write their recipes se others recipes with instructions whichhave orders and info also with ingridients.
+**CookingDiary** is Rails web application using (RestAPI) methods, where people can write their recipes se others recipes with instructions which have orders and info also with ingredients.
-This app is used while cooking, you need  a good dinner check this web app for some delicios (food) recipes.
+This app is used while cooking, you need  a good dinner check this web app for some delicious (food) recipes.
 You can check out different recipes ( in details ) also can post a recipe, can see others recipes etc..

 ## Contribution